Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3: Results

-Based on the entropy-based criterion, the size of ion-track and recovered $\gamma$ phase are summarized in Table~\ref{tab:track_recovery_Se}.
-Local structural entropy of other $S_\mathrm{e}$ are displayed in Supplementary Information Figs.~S3 and S4.
-Though a pronounced crystallographic anisotropy is observed in the final ion-track morphology, the combined size of the amorphous core and the surrounding $\gamma$-phase region remains nearly constant for all crystallographic orientations, with characteristic radii of approximately 7.5 and 15~nm at 18~keV/nm and 44~keV/nm, respectively.
-This invariance demonstrates that the initial radial distribution of electronic energy deposition and the ensuing amorphization process are largely isotropic.
-Consequently, the pronounced anisotropy in the final amorphous core size must originate predominantly from orientation-dependent post-irradiation recovery processes rather than from the primary damage stage.
+Based on this entropy-based criterion, the size of ion-track size are summarized in Fig.~\ref{fig:entropy}i.
+Local structural entropy of other $S_\mathrm{e}$ are displayed in Supplementary Figs.~S3 and S4.
 Irrespective of the irradiation direction, the final amorphous core is consistently more confined along the \hkl[010] direction.
-In particular, for SHI irradiation perpendicular to the \hkl(100) and \hkl(001) planes, recovery along \hkl[010] is significantly more efficient than along other directions, resulting in the flattened elliptical track morphologies shown in Figure~\ref{fig:entropy}a and c.
-This anisotropic recovery behavior is in excellent agreement with the experimental observations of Tracy \textit{et al.}~\cite{ion_tracy2016anisotropic}, who reported negligible lattice swelling along \hkl[010], in contrast to pronounced expansion along \hkl[100] and \hkl[001].
+In particular, for SHI irradiation perpendicular to the \hkl(100) and \hkl(001) planes, recovery along \hkl[010] is significantly more efficient than along other directions, resulting in the flattened elliptical track morphologies shown in Fig.~\ref{fig:entropy}a, c.
+This anisotropic recovery behavior is in excellent agreement with the experimental observations~\cite{ion_tracy2016anisotropic}, who reported negligible lattice swelling along \hkl[010], in contrast to pronounced expansion along \hkl[100] and \hkl[001].
 More broadly, recent studies~\cite{wierbik2026anisotropic} have demonstrated that the anisotropy of ion-track radii is primarily governed by the elastic properties of material.
-For highly anisotropic elastic tensor of $\beta$-\ce{Ga2O3}, our MD simulations also reveal an exceptionally large Young’s modulus along the \hkl[010] direction, which is approximately 284~GPa (see Supplementary Information Fig.~S5).
+For highly anisotropic elastic tensor of $\beta$-\ce{Ga2O3}, our MD simulations also reveal an exceptionally large Young’s modulus along the \hkl[010] direction, which is approximately 284~GPa (see Supplementary Fig.~S5).
 The enhanced stiffness along \hkl[010] promotes more efficient stress relaxation for the atomic rearrangement, facilitating recrystallization and effectively suppressing ion-track expansion along this direction.
 Consequently, these results demonstrate a direct link between elastic anisotropy and anisotropic ion-track recovery in $\beta$-\ce{Ga2O3}, establishing direction-dependent elastic stiffness as a key intrinsic factor governing ion-track morphology in low-symmetry oxides.